 You may be thinking that UITs sound very similar to mutual funds.
 However, there are some key differences.
 Like mutual funds, fixed income UITs are portfolios of professionally selected stocks or bonds.
 However, unlike mutual funds, UITs are fixed – which means once those bonds are chosen, they typically don’t change.
 Because these securities aren’t actively managed, investors have more visibility into what they own.
 UITs can usually be sold on any business day at the current market price, which may be more or less than what was paid initially for the investment.

 For more information about fixed income unit investment trusts or to open an account, meet with an Edward Jones financial advisor.
 Use our locator to find one near you.
 Together, we can review your situation and determine the right approach for you.

-Since UITs contain professionally selected securities but do not provide ongoing management, securities that may fall out of favor in the market will not be sold.
-As with all equity investments, equity UIT owners may lose principal as prices of securities in the trust fluctuate.
-In addition, dividends of individual holdings may be reduced or eliminated.
+Since fixed income UITs contain professionally selected bonds but do not provide ongoing management, bonds that may fall out of favor in the market will not be sold.
 Fixed-income UITs contain bond investments that are subject to interest rate risk such that when interest rates rise, the prices of bonds can decrease.
 If a bond within a UIT is called, the principal will be returned, subjecting the investor to reinvestment risk.
 Also, bonds in UITs are subject to credit risk, as prices can fluctuate based on market concerns about financial condition, and the issuer may not be able to pay interest or repay principal.
 UITs holding fewer securities could have more price volatility than more diversified trusts with a greater number of holdings.
 Review the prospectus for a discussion of the risks associated with the specific UIT strategy you are considering.

 Get instant quotes for your favorite companies and mutual funds.